SUPER TRUCK RULES

 K. The roof halo bar must be a minimum of 37” outside to outside.
 Anything less than 37” will have to add 25 lbs to right side

 L. A steel interior must separate the driver from the engine compartment and fuel tank.
-A metal dash must be in installed in the driver’s compartment.

 M. Floorboard may be raised ten inches to the drive shaft tunnel to the top of the door bar and seal off to allow clearance for headers.
 No boxed interiors.

-O. A complete speedway approved roll cage.
+N. A complete speedway approved roll cage.

 4. FRONT SUSPENSION